 Warrant Liability

-Balance-December 31, 2016 \$
+Balance-January 1, 2017 \$ -

 Initial fair value 12,335

 Change in fair value (473)

-Balance-December 31, 2017 \$ 11,862
+Balance-December 31, 2017 11,862

+Exercise of warrants (1,130)

+Change in Fair value (7,284)

+Balance-December 31, 2018 \$ 3,448

 The warrant liability in the table above is composed of the fair value of warrants to purchase common shares that the Company issued in connection with the Private Placement (see Notes 7 and 9).

 The fair value of the warrant liability was determined based on significant inputs not observable in the market, which represents a Level 3 measurement within the fair value hierarchy.
 The Company utilized a Monte Carlo simulation, which is a statistical method used to generate a defined number of share price paths to develop a reasonable estimate of the range of the future expected share prices, to value the warrant liability.
 The Monte Carlo simulation incorporated assumptions and estimates to value the warrant liability.
 Estimates and assumptions impacting the fair value measurement included the estimated probability of adjusting the exercise price of the warrants, the number of shares for which the warrants will be exercisable, the remaining contractual term of the warrants, the risk-free interest rate, the expected dividend yield, and the expected volatility of the price of the underlying common shares.

-The Company historically has been a private company and lacks company-specific historical and implied volatility information of its shares.
+The Company historically had been a private company and lacks company-specific historical and implied volatility information of its shares.
 Therefore, it estimated its expected share volatility based on the historical volatility of publicly traded peer companies for a term equal to the remaining contractual term of the warrants.
 The risk-free interest rate was determined by reference to the U.S. Treasury yield curve for time periods approximately equal to the remaining contractual term of the warrants.
 The Company estimated a 0% expected dividend yield based on the fact that the Company has never paid or declared dividends and does not intend to do so in the foreseeable future.

-Seament Information
+Segment Information